Turnitin within Canvas: Staff Guide

 Select the similarity score from the % column to open the document viewer.
 The score sits alongside its responding colour.

 The Similarity Report is the result of comparison between the test of the submission against the search targets selected for the assignment; this may include billions of pages of active and archived internet information, a repository of works previously submitted to Turnitin, and a repository of tens of thousands of periodicals, journals, and publications.
 Any matching or highly similar text discovered is detailed in the Similarity Report available in the Assignment Inbox.
 To find out more access the Similarity Report Guide available on the Turnitin Website.

 To download assignment papers submitted or reports associated with the assignment, select Download all.
-Alternatively, you can select the users whose papers or reports you would like to download and select Download Selected.
+Alternatively, you can select the users whose papers or reports you would like to download and then select Download Selected.

-It is recommended that grading and feedback for Turnitin assignments is provided through the Canvas Gradebook/SpeedGrader.
+It is recommended that grading and feedback for Turnitin assignments in Canvas is provided through the Canvas Gradebook/SpeedGrader.
 You can also provide grades and feedback by using the Turnitin Grading Tools in Turnitin Feedback Studio.